cybercongress/cybercongress/site/content/post/euler-5-launch-workshop.md

 author: serejandmyself
 ---

-> Sometimes stories do not begin as they should.
-Sometimes stories even miss the beginning...
-In the depth of the faraway galaxy, which light is barely even seen from Earth, hope is born.
-A hope that one day good will overcome evil.
-Shaderrign through the darkness of the Cosmos and space debris a ray of light comes to Earth...
+> Sometimes, stories do not occur as expected.
+Often, they might not even have a beginning...
+In the depth of a faraway galaxy, the light of which is barely even seen from Earth, hope is born.
+Hope that one day good will overcome darkness.
+Scattered through the night of the Cosmos and bypassing space debris, a ray of light reaches Earth...

 On the 20 December 2019 AD (Earth time), after almost a year of hard work, we released [Episode 1](https://cybercongress.ai/euler-5-release/).
 A day after, the sexy, public launch of Euler-5 took place.
 Today we are publishing the videos from the euler-5 launch workshop, straight out of cyber~House.
 We believe these videos are a must-watch, for anyone who believes that a better google is doable.